MarkWinkler/MarkWinkler.github.io/README.md

 ### JavaScript testing

-For the testing of Javascript, I used the online example of W3C, which presented inline scripts, onClicks and separate snippets.
+For the testing of Javascript, I used the online example of W3Schools, which presented inline scripts, onClicks and separate snippets.
 I implemented this with eventlisteners and linked it to relevant sections.
+There had to be a lot of changes, therefore adequate testing was required.

 I knew I needed to have a separate id for `popup` and `openPopup`, as each popup window would be different.

-`span` was a `getElementsByClassName` and I thought, I can include this once and make use of it for all 3 popup windows.
+`span` was a `getElementsByClassName` and I thought, I can include this once, then make use of it for all 3 popup windows.
 This did not work and unfortunately, I had to use `close1`, `close2` and `close3` (along with the duplication of CSS style).
 This was not ideal, and I am sure there are better solutions, however, I was glad that I made it work nonetheless.

 The other testing was to do with the branching section.
 Where users could press "escape" on their keyboards to close the popup window.
 There were various solutions tested and eventually I came up with the solution by following the already created spans javascript code.

-I had to ensure that these windows were sufficiently tested, so I ensured all combinations are exhausted.
+I had to ensure that these windows were sufficiently tested, so my aim was for all combinations to be exhausted.
 Some of this included:

 - Closing popup by clicking outside of it.
 - Closing popup by clicking on the span.